matthiasnwt/feret/README.md

 This python module can calculate the maximum Feret diameter (maxferet, maxf), the minimum Feret diameter (minferet, minf), and the Feret diameter 90 ° to the minimum Feret diameter (minferet90, minf90) of a binary image.
 For a detailed explanation see this [Wikipedia page](https://en.wikipedia.org/wiki/Feret_diameter).

 ## Installation
-This project is available via pip
+This project is available via pip:

 `pip install feret`